 What is a Closure?

-To use a closure, simply define a function inside another function and expose it.
+To use a closure, define a function inside another function and expose it.
 To expose a function, return it or pass it to another function.

 The inner function will have access to the variables in the outer function scope, even after the outer function has returned.